kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/builder/notes.md

 ```

-Theres still a loop hole and bypass technique
+There's still a loophole and bypass technique
 **Student constructor is still public and can be used to create object**

-Make constructor private but if we make it private then we wont be able to call return new Student(this);
+Make constructor private but if we make it private then we won't be able to call return new Student(this);

 **Make Builder class static inner class of Student so that we can call student constructor from build()**